Covid Information Waterland

 - Stay home if you have symptoms.

-- The harbor office of the Waterland location is open 7 days a week.
+- The harbour office of the Waterland location is open 7 days a week.
 Monday-Friday from 8:30 am to 5:00 pm; Saturday and Sunday from 9:00 am to 5:00 pm.
-We can be reached by telephone, intercom or email (email@example.com).
-The harbor office of the Hemmeland location is open during the week between 3:00 PM and 5:00 PM.
+We can be reached by phone, intercom or email (firstname.lastname@example.org).
+The harbour office of the Hemmeland location is open during the week between 3:00 PM and 5:00 PM.

 - At the harbour office you can desinfect your hands before you enter.